contre95/blog/content/posts/germany_trip.en.md

 | ![Komoot](/images/posts/kamoot3.png)|![Komoot](/images/posts/kamoot4.png)|
 | [Komoot 3](https://www.komoot.com/tour/1884092227) | [Komoot 4](https://www.komoot.com/tour/1883087267) |

 These are some of the routes we took.
-We must have covered a total of 200 km by bike and just as many walking through forests and mountains.
+We must have covered a total of 200 km by bike and a fraction of that walking through forests and mountains.
 The most dangerous part was the biking on roads, where the curves were sharp and the descents steep.
 The rain and cold didn’t help; at times visibility was low, and sound was muffled.
 The same applied to cars: most showed quite a bit of respect, but many passed very close, probably because they didn’t see us.
 This forced us to significantly reduce our speed and make more stops than planned.
 Additionally, the route often became narrow and two-way, forcing us to maneuver quickly and stay alert.

 The trip lasted a total of 9 days and filled with moments that transcended the journey, leaving us with the feeling of wanting to repeat the experience.